biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

             for(int j=i*60; j

-The first two print statements print the generated sequence and the actual state path by accessing the obs\_rolls StatePath with the StatePath.SEQUENCE and StatePath.STATES respectively.
-The predicted state path comes from the third print block which accesses the v StatePath.
+The first two print statements print the generated sequence and the actual state path by accessing the `obs_rolls StatePath<code> with the
+<code>StatePath.SEQUENCE` and `StatePath.STATES` respectively.
+The
+predicted state path comes from the third print block which accesses the `v` StatePath.

 The output then looks like this:-